Quasi-processes for branching Markov chains: Introduction

 \section{Introduction}

+The study of potential theory and its probabilistic counterpart was a very prominent area of research in the last century, as evidenced by the number of monographs on this subject, for example, references \cite{Doob84,DS84,Get90}.

+This article concentrates on quasi-processes, which have recently become noteworthy for their role as intensity measures of random interlacements.
+A random interlacement, modeled as a Poisson point process, captures the local behavior of random walks near a reference point, relevant for understanding vacant set percolation, as shown in~\cite{SidSzn09,Szn10}.

+Originally, research was focused on random walks on large boxes of $\Z^{d}$, but similar concepts apply for other random walks such as random walks on random graphs, see~\cite{CTW11, CT12,CT13,CH22}.
+Interlacements also help in characterizing local limits for limit theorems concerning random graphs, as seen in \cite{D23}.
+Recently, a series of articles by Zhu addressed the analysis of visiting probabilities and the construction of interlacements for critical branching random walks on $\Z^d$, see \cite{Zhu1,Zhu2,Zhu3,Zhu4}.
+Connectivity properties are explored in \cite{ProZha19}.

+In this article, we take a more generalized perspective, exploring the idea of a quasi-process for general branching Markov chains, which we term \emph{branching quasi-process}.
+In the particular case where the branching Markov chain (BMC) is a critical simple random walk on $\Z^{d}$ $(d=5,6,\ldots)$ one obtains a branching interlacement by generating a Poisson point process with the branching quasi-process being its intensity.
+In our analysis, the underlying BMC is very general and the concept of a branching quasi-process is intuitively best described as a general branching process (possibly with infinite past) for which particles evolve forward in time as for classical BMCs.

+We emphasise that our main result fully characterises this class of processes (under an appropriate decorability assumption) in terms of occupation measures.
+Our investigation paves a rigorous path to devising branching interlacements within significantly broader contexts, such as for branching random walks in heterogeneous environments.
+It is a first step to showing local limit theorems as in \cite{D23} for branching random walks on random graphs.
+Additionally, we introduce a way to construct these branching interlacements using the framework of classical interlacements, effectively linking the two concepts.

-The analysis of potential theory and its probabilistic counterpart was a very active field in the last century and numerous monographs are devoted to this topic such as \cite{Doob84,DS84,Get90}.
-A branching Markov chain (BMC) is per se a Markov chain so that it can be treated with the tools of potential theory where the classical state space, say $S$, needs to be replaced by the set of counting measures on $S$, where $S$ is now the space in which the constituents of the BMC are located.
+From a technical point of view a BMC is per se a Markov chain so that it can be treated with the tools of potential theory where the classical state space, say $S$, needs to be replaced by the set of counting measures on $S$, where $S$ is now the space in which the constituents of the BMC are located.
+A key characteristic of a BMC is that its branches evolve independently, which simplifies the analysis and is essential for connecting branching quasi-processes to excessive measures on $S$, drawing on established results in the analysis of quasi-processes, see for instance \cite{Get90}.

-A central structural property of a BMC is that individual branches develop independently of each other.
-This particular additive structure simplifies matters significantly and it is the main motivation to develop analogues of potential theoretic results for the particular class of BMCs.
-In particular, we will see that the family of excessive measures on $S$ (and not on the counting measures on $S$) plays an important role that is similar to the classical theory, see for instance \cite{Get90}.